iterative/dvc/README.rst

 Comparison to related technologies
 ==================================

-#. **Data Engineering tools such as** `AirFlow <https://airflow.apache.org/>`_, `Luigi <https://github.com/spotify/luigi>`_ **and
+#.
+Data Engineering tools such as `AirFlow <https://airflow.apache.org/>`, `Luigi <https://github.com/spotify/luigi>`, and
-   others** - in DVC data, model and ML pipelines represent a single ML project and focus on data scientist's experience while data engineering tools orchestrate multiple data projects and focus on efficient execution.
-A DVC project can be used from a data pipeline as a single execution step. `AirFlow DVC <https://github.com/covid-genomics/airflow-dvc>`_ is an example of such integration.
+   others - in DVC data, model and ML pipelines represent a single ML project focused on data scientists' experience.
+   Data engineering tools orchestrate multiple data projects and focus on efficient execution.
+A DVC project can be used from existing data pipelines as a single execution step.

 #. `Git-annex <https://git-annex.branchable.com/>`_ - DVC uses the idea of storing the content of large files (which should
    not be in a Git repository) in a local key-value store, and uses file hardlinks/symlinks instead of